 Curried Deviled Eggs

-This recipe follows the directions in the recipe card below, but substitutes in the following ingredients:
+This recipe follows the same directions as the avocado-bacon eggs in the recipe card below, but substitutes in the following ingredients for the filling:

 - 1/4 cup Miracle Whip (or mayonnaise)